buddyfavors/Mirage/docs/index.md

 ## Suggestions

-Adds reactions to suggestions and sends it to the writeup channel in staff server
+Adds reactions to suggestions and sends it to staff

 ## +donate